"Shotgun Tom" Kelly: 1980s

 While at B100, Kelly was offered a position at KUSI-TV as a booth announcer/on camera children's TV host with cartoons on The KUSI Kids Club.
 He hosted the KUSI Kids Club for 12 years.

 In November 1987, Congressman Duncan Hunter invited Kelly to the White House to meet President Ronald Reagan.
 While visiting, he presented the President with one of his trademark ranger hats, which President Reagan donned for a photo op.

 In 1989, Mark Larson hired Kelly at KFMB-AM to do a radio show from David Cohn's Corvette Diner in Hillcrest and at The T-Bird Diner in Escondido.

 1990s

 In 1993, Kelly was hired to work at KBZT K-Best-95 in San Diego.
 In September 1997, he was hired to succeed the late Real Don Steele and work in afternoon drive at KRTH K-Earth 101.

 2000s

 On August 28, 2010, Kelly hosted the dedication of a monument at the former site of the KCBQ building and its six, 200-foot towers.
 The event was attended by over 400 of the radio station's fans and former on-air personalities.

+2020s

+On April 4, 2026, Kelly was inducted into the California American Entertainment Hall of Fame, along with Verdine White, Wimberley Bluegrass Band, and Cannibal and the Headhunters.